tomwheeler/hello-temporal/python/README.md

 This example has been tested with Python 3.13, but should work with any recent version of Python.

-## Prerequisite steps for running the example locally
+## Prerequisite steps for running the example

 This example can use either a self-hosted Temporal Service or Temporal Cloud.
 The application is designed to configure itself